-The committee meets as often as it deems necessary and at least once a year before the meeting of the board of directors on the setting of the agenda for the annual general meeting, to examine the draft resolutions concerning the members of the board of directors and, if applicable, the non-voting directors, and before the board of directors examines the compensation of the chairman and CEO and the deputy CEO.
+The committee meets as often as it deems necessary and at least once a year before the meeting of the board of directors on the setting of the agenda for the annual general meeting, to examine the draft resolutions concerning the compensation of the chairman of the board of directors, the CEO and the deputy CEO if applicable.
 Members are invited to meetings by the chairman of the committee or at the request of at least two of its members.
-The chairman and CEO may also ask the committee chairman to call a meeting of the compensation and nomination committee on a specific topic.
+The chairman of the board of directors or the CEO may also ask the committee chairman to call a meeting of the compensation committee on a specific topic and to add to the agenda of meetings any topic they consider relevant.
 Members of the committee may also be consulted in writing.

-Invitations are mare by any means, even verbally, and may be transmitted by the board secretary.
+Invitations are made by any means, even verbally, and may be transmitted by the board secretary.